mleem97/voiccemeter8_autostart/README.md

 ## How to Use?

-- Download desired Script to a location of your choosing.
-- Start PowerShell as Administrator
-- CD into "C:\Path\To\Script\"
-- Run Script via .\scriptname.ps1

-## How to Use?
-(Autostart)

 - Download bat file from releases.
 - Press Win + R and enter shell:startup
 - Place Bat file into the folder that opens.

+## IMPORTANT!
+- You only need to download the bat file!
+- On first run the File downloads the Script automatically.
+- If you run the Script via Autostart, you need to Accept the Window that gives Powershell the Permission to run.

 ## If Powershell tells you you have no permission:
 - Set Group RemoteSigned or Unrestricted